 CUT&Tag-IT™ Assay Kit

-Rapid and robust genome-wide analysis of histone marks and transcription factor binding at lower sequencing depths
+Rapid and robust genome-wide analysis of histone marks at lower sequencing depths

 CUT&Tag-IT™ Assay Kit Overview